diva-exchange/divachain/README.md

 # DIVA Blockchain

+See it in action: [DIVA Testnet](https://testnet.diva.exchange)

-A blockchain implementation using Practical Byzantine Fault Tolerance (PBFT) in combination with Proof-of-Stake (PoS) as a consensus algorithm.
+This is a Blockchain implementation using Practical Byzantine Fault Tolerance (PBFT) in combination with Proof-of-Stake (PoS) as a consensus algorithm.
 It is therefore a "Weighted Practical Byzantine Fault Tolerance" consensus.

 This is a fully anonymous ("Privacy-By-Design"), very lightweight, fast, low-energy and permissionless blockchain.